-Give a gift that keeps on giving with these free teacher appreciation printables and a printable shopping list of teacher supplies that are always needed!
+Give a gift that keeps on giving with a box of supplies teachers can always use and these free teacher appreciation printables.

 I have good news and I have bad news.

-The bad news is that I completely lost track of time and missed the deadline to purchase our kids school sponsored teacher appreciation gift.
-Ooops.
+The bad news is that I completely lost track of time and missed the deadline to purchase our kids school sponsored teacher appreciation gift. 🤦♀️

 The good news is that I ended up creating a fun teacher appreciation printable and gift.
 And now I get to share it with you.
-Hooray!
+Yay!

 I love my kids, but if I’m being completely honest…they drive me batty sometimes.
 And I only have three kids with me, not the 20, 30, and 40 that are in most classrooms.